Pandemic puts pressure on Japan to open up rice stockpile to charities

 Japan’s capital, Tokyo, with a population of 14 million has about 40 food pantries where individuals can pick up food - compared with Hong Kong’s 200 food pantries for half the number of people, according to Second Harvest Japan.

-“The government’s latest initiative is one step forward,” said Hiroaki Yoneyama, general secretary of national food bank federation Alliance of Japan Foodbanks.
+“The government’s latest initiative is one step forward,” said Hiroaki Yoneyama, general secretary of national council Food Bank All Japan.

 “But big food banks distribute 20 tonnes (18,144 kgs) of rice a year, so the quantity is rather small.”